Healthy Homes Assessment Seatoun

 Draught Stopping Seatoun

-Draughts are a major cause of less temperature in households.
-A cold home is more expensive to heat, which results in wasting energy and increased bills.
+Draughts increase the likelihood of lower temperatures in homes.
+A damp home will cost more to heat, which results in wasting energy and increased bills.

 What are unreasonable gaps and holes?

-If you can feel external air flowing in or an unobstructed draught coming from a hole or gap and you are able to feel it, it’s likely to be a gap or crack that requirements sealing in some way.
-Cracks and gaps that are large should be stopped permanently.
-Gaps greater than 3mm that let air in or out of the house require sealing.
-For example, if an open fireplace isn’t in use it can create draughts.
-This should be sealed from.
-Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent imaginable.
+If you can feel external air entering or a clear draught from a gap or hole, then it’s probably a gap or crack that needs sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Any gaps greater than 3mm that allow air to enter or exit into the home require the sealing.
+For instance, if an open fireplace isn’t used it may cause draughts and must be sealed off.
+Landlords and property managers are responsible for ensuring such draughts are eliminated as far as imaginable.

-You don’t require to cover up gaps or holes in the building.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the building when the home gets warmer and cooler, so that they can still be closed and opened instead of than securing.
-We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes in the building.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the structure when the home gets warmer and cooler, to allow them to be closed and opened rather than securing.
+We will examine all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections